Code-Institute-Submissions/onadj-electricity4you.com/README.md

 - Make members club - started but not finished
 - Make functionality that owner of page can change delivery time/shipping and put that on separate section on website - started but not finished
 - Make functionality that customers who buyed product can send rating of purchased product
+- Make Blog only for owners of site, for faster communication in company,started as newblog but didn't finished
 - Add more products
 - Make own logo of page